-Recently I took a two-week trip to Vietnam.
-I’d been desperate to visit for ages, hearing only good things about the country’s friendly people, its amazing scenery and a rich but troubled history.
-As I’m always up for a bit of travelling, my girlfriend and I decided to start in the south of the country, and gradually make our way up to the north, taking in the sites and sounds as we went along.
+Recently, I took a two-week trip to Vietnam.
+I’d been desperate to visit for ages, hearing only good things about the country’s friendly people, its amazing scenery and rich but troubled history.
+As I’m always up for a bit of traveling, my girlfriend and I decided to start in the south of the country and gradually make our way up to the north, taking in the sites and sounds as we went along.

-As this was the first time I’d been away from my computer since starting Vinyl Chapters, I scheduled all I could beforehand and had my trusty mobile phone, and un-trusty hotel wifi in case I needed to do anything for the site whilst away.
+As this was the first time I’d been away from my computer in a while, I scheduled all the work I could beforehand and had my trusty mobile phone, and un-trusty hotel wifi in case I needed to do anything whilst away.
 I was hoping nothing would go wrong, and who knows, perhaps I would find something out there I could add to the website.

 The Seed Is Planted…

 And enjoy the trip I did.
-Numerous beaches, temples, sun, relaxation, massages, bike rides and lots and lots of food and drink later, I arrived in the city of Hanoi on the last leg of the tour.
+Numerous beaches, temples, sun, relaxation, massages, bike rides, and lots of food and drink later, I arrived in the city of Hanoi on the last leg of the tour.
 Three days into Hanoi, and after a trip to the famous Halong Bay, I found myself with a day where I didn’t have much planned.
-I’d already done most of the touristy stuff and sites, and unfortunately my girlfriend had come down with a minor case of heat exhaustion and wanted to recover in the hotel room.
+I’d already done most of the touristy stuff, and unfortunately, my girlfriend had come down with a minor case of heat exhaustion and wanted to recover in the hotel room.
 This gave me the perfect opportunity to set myself the task of hunting down a Vinyl Chapter.

 The Hunt Begins